awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-saml.md

    </md:EntityDescriptor>
    ```

-1. Keep the **Custom user ID attribute** field empty to use the `NameID` element of the SAML assertion for the user name\.
-If your assertion doesn't use this standard element and instead includes the user name as a custom attribute, specify that attribute here\.
+1. Keep the **Custom user ID attribute** field empty to use the `NameID` element of the SAML assertion for the username\.
+If your assertion doesn't use this standard element and instead includes the username as a custom attribute, specify that attribute here\.
 Attributes are case\-sensitive\.
 Only a single user attribute is supported\.

    The following example shows an override attribute for `NameID` in the SAML assertion: